warricksothr/concourse-rclone-resource/README.md

   source:
     repository: warricksothr/concourse-rclone-resource
     tag: latest
+  files:
+    serviceAccountFile: |
+      ...contents...
 ```

 ## Source Configuration

 * `config`: Required.
 The rclone config file contents to use.
+* `password`: Optional.
+Encryption password used for encrypted rclone configurations.
+Please use secrets management for this value.
 * `files`: Optional.
 Additional files to write to the /tmp directory.
-This is a map of key/value pairs for the filename and contents of that file
+This is a map of key/value pairs for the filename and contents of that file.

 ### Example